ThorntonChan/ts-batch-demo/README.md

 ## Description

-ts-batch-demo is Demo of using ts-batch for micro-batching and usage in a web server.
+ts-batch-demo is demo showing usage of ts-batch for micro-batching and usage in a web server.
 The server is a simple Express server that accepts POST and GET requests invokes the micro-batcher's methods.
 See more on ts-batch on [github](https://github.com/ThorntonChan/ts-batch) or [npm-registry](https://www.npmjs.com/package/ts-batch).
 A test suite is included to verify the functionality of the server and ts-batch's micro-batcher.